← Back to main page

 Implementation: each triangle update projects the pair representation to gate/value tensors (tri_mul_dim=64), computes einsum('bikd,bjkd->bijd') (outgoing) or 'bkid,bkjd->bijd' (incoming), then projects back to d_pair=128.
 The einsum is forced to fp32 to prevent fp16 overflow from the L-dimensional accumulation.
 Output is clamped to [-1e4, 1e4] and returned as a residual delta to avoid catastrophic cancellation.

-Replaces the linear-clipped RPE (max_rel_pos=32, 65 bins) with 128 log-spaced bins covering separations from 0 to 512 residues.
+The second change replaces the linear-clipped relative position encoding (65 bins, max separation 32) with 128 log-spaced bins covering separations from 0 to 512 residues.
 The encoding is sign-aware (separate embeddings for upstream and downstream).
-Bin spacing:
+The bin spacing reflects a simple biological insight:

 • Bins 0–8: Linear spacing (1-residue resolution) for helix contacts (i+3, i+4)